Sparrrgh/Qemu-CGI-fuzzer/README.md

 I used [epi052 solutions to domenukk fuzzing101 exercises](https://github.com/epi052/fuzzing-101-solutions/) as a base for a lot of the fuzzer and took heavy inspiration from [TrackMania fuzzer](https://github.com/RickdeJager/TrackmaniaFuzzer/) for the grammar part.

-This fuzzer originally used a custom version of LibAFL 0.8.2 which added support for the MIPS architecture.
-I ported it to work with version 0.14.1 of LibAFL with **minimal** testing.
+This fuzzer originally used a **custom version** of LibAFL 0.8.2 which added support for the MIPS architecture (at the time I used cargo 1.68.0-nightly).
+I ported it to work with version 0.14.1 of LibAFL with **minimal** testing (read, it might break).

 ## To build
 `cargo make --makefile makefile.toml build`